INCLUSIVE EDUCATION AND HOW TO IMPLEMENT IT

 Inclusive education is making it possible for students with diverse need to learn along with other children.
 It enables students with diverse backgrounds and needs to become the part of the school like any other student.
 No student is barred from education because of their needs.

 Inclusive education values diversity and the uniqueness of every student.
-In a true inclusive education, everyone feels safe and has a sense of belonging.
+In truly inclusive education, everyone feels safe and has a sense of belonging.
 Students and their parents participate in setting learning goals and take part in decisions that affect them.
 To implement inclusive learning, schools must adopt inclusive education.
 This is providing support, flexibility, and resources to nurture, encourage, and respond to the needs of all students.

 Why is inclusive education important?